 Loans from the federal government are available for students who are enrolled at least half-time and who have been accepted in a degree program.
 Students should contact the Financial Aid office for assistance.

-More information about financial aid can be found on the SAU website at this link: https://www.arbor.edu/admissions/financial-aid/
+More information about financial aid can be found on the SAU website.

 VETERAN BENEFITS